ejhong626/sw-mini/README.md

 # sw-mini Summary
 Senior Mini Project
 A barcode scanning application with nutritional info from FDA API.
-The design is implemented with ReactJS front end that communicates with a Django backend server.
-The two endpoints communicate with one another through HttpResponse/Response/JsonResponse requests.
-The project is not deployable onto Firebase given the remaining amount of time, **details will be listed below**.
+The project is not deployable onto Firebase given the remaining amount of time, **details will be listed below**. ([Click to see what works and what doesn't](#demonstration))

 # File Names
 * env: virtual environment folder, keep in same directory as top folder for *server*
-* server: contains most of the Django code
+* server: contains Django server backend
-* public: directory to containerize the app for Google Cloud Run
+* public: directory with files to deploy Django onto Google Cloud Run

 # Design Choices
 ![alt text](md/Design.png)

+The design is implemented with ReactJS front end that communicates with a Django backend server.
+The frontend would have 4 main interfaces: Login, Homepage, Recipe, Log.
+Login would provide authentication of the user in session, Homepage would direct users to establish a log or recipe, Recipe stores recipe and display established recipe, Log would be the same as Recipe.

+Backend would be a Django server that communicates with the frontend through HttpResponse/Response/JsonResponse requests.
+Through the Requests, the frontend could tailor the requests to only query for the information it needs.
+Similarily, through Requests, the frontend could POST information into the database on the server.

 ## Backend
 ### Main Goals